This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 Asbestos abatement projects in the state cannot begin until the department has received written notification.
-Asbestos that is being disposed of must follow strict rules regarding how it is handled and transported, and where it is disposed.
-Asbestos in schools is managed according to federal EPA regulations as well as state-level laws.
+Asbestos that is being disposed of must be carefully handled, transported, and stored.
+Asbestos in schools is managed according to federal EPA regulations as well as state laws.

-Statute of Limitations
+Statute of Limitations on Filing Lawsuits

-In New Hampshire, you have just three years from the time of the diagnosis of an asbestos-related illness to begin a lawsuit.
-For wrongful death lawsuits, in the case of losing a loved one to an asbestos illness, you have three years from the time of death.
+In New Hampshire, you have three years from the time of the diagnosis of an asbestos-related illness to begin a lawsuit.
+For wrongful death lawsuits, in the case of losing a loved one to an asbestos illness, you have three years from their death.

-Working with a New Hampshire Mesothelioma Lawyer
+How to Find a New Hampshire Mesothelioma Lawyer

-Because of the statute of limitations and because beginning legal action against an employer or corporation can be challenging and complicated, it is important to rely on the advice and guidance of a New Hampshire mesothelioma lawyer.
+Since starting legal action against an employer or corporation can be challenging and complicated, it is important to rely on the advice and guidance of a New Hampshire mesothelioma lawyer.

 Search for firms and individual attorneys who can prove to you they work on asbestos cases and have won for similar clients.
 You will need the expertise and the experience of this professional, or a legal team, to help you take all the necessary steps for filing this kind of lawsuit.